What is a Chargeback?

 The EMV Liability Shift caused most merchants to upgrade to EMV payment technology, which is much less vulnerable to fraud than traditional magnetic strips.
 However, it may also have resulted in an increase in fraudulent chargebacks.
 Savvy fraudsters have learned that if they convince a merchant to swipe a card with an EMV chip and later dispute that charge, the merchant will lose the dispute.

-Who is liable for chargebacks?
+Who is Liable for Chargebacks?

 For card-present merchants, if the purchase is made using an EMV chip and the transaction turns out to be fraudulent, the issuing bank is held liable instead of the merchant.
 The merchant is still responsible for chargebacks arising due to merchant errors.